DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

   The prefixes in the document take precedence over these prefixes.

+  As an example, if your document uses `soapenv` as the prefix for the soap1.1 namespace, then you can use a string like `soapenv:Body` in the `required-signed-elements` property.

 See [the example API proxy included here](./bundle) for a working example of these policy configurations.